RainyForest23/Woorim-Shin-cv/_pages/about.md

 I am Woorim Shin, an undergraduate student of Computer Science and Engineering at Ewha Womans University in Seoul, South Korea.

-I specialize in **Natural Language Processing** and **Korean Language Technology**, with hands-on experience in fine-tuning large language models, building automated speech recognition systems, and developing data analysis pipelines.
-My research interests focus on applying AI technologies to educational domains, particularly in Korean language processing.

-I have worked on various projects ranging from **Korean educational ASR systems** using fine-tuned Whisper models to **automated text analysis platforms** for educational content.
-I'm passionate about leveraging machine learning and data science to solve real-world problems in education and language technology.
+I'm passionate about **Natural Language Processing** and **Korean Language Technology**, currently diving deep into AI/ML through hands-on projects while building up the theoretical foundations.
+My journey has been driven by curiosity and a determination to tackle challenges until I find solutions – when I get fascinated by a field, I tend to dive deep and explore every aspect of it.

+Recently, I led the end-to-end development of an **AI subtitle generation model for Korean educational content**.
+Through this project, I gained comprehensive experience in:
+- **Model Development**: Fine-tuning Whisper models with LoRA and PEFT techniques
+- **Infrastructure**: Setting up distributed GPU training environments and monitoring with Tensorboard
+- **NLP Engineering**: Building RAG systems, Korean embeddings, and custom tokenizers
+- **MLOps Pipeline**: Automating evaluation and review processes using Google Apps Script
+- **Project Management**: Streamlining review workflows and coordinating cross-functional teams

+This experience sparked my deep interest in **MLOps**, **AI Engineering**, and the intersection of **natural language processing with real-world applications**.
+I'm particularly drawn to solving practical problems through AI technology, especially in educational and language processing domains.

+As an undergraduate still learning and growing, I'm eager to contribute to meaningful projects while continuing to expand my knowledge.
+I believe the best way to learn is by doing, and I'm always ready to take on new challenges that push me to grow both technically and personally.

-Feel free to connect with me for research collaborations, internship opportunities, or discussions about AI and NLP projects.
+Feel free to connect with me for research collaborations, internship opportunities, or discussions about AI/NLP projects!